abcboy101/notes/LGPE/README.md

 Games with English words, especially those code-mixed with Chinese, often don't get approval.
 This notably affects the words "Let's Go!" in the title of the game, which were swapped for an equivalent Chinese phrase in <span lang="zh-cmn-Hans">走吧！</span> <i>Zǒu Ba!</i>.
 This also affects Professor Oak's "world of Pokémon" intro, since he originally said "Let's go!" in English words in the international version.

 The English subtitle was likely originally present only for the Hong Kong market, since there's been some controversy over how the Mandarin names don't sound as close to the original in Cantonese.
-There was no reason to keep this for the Mainland Chinese market, so it's been removed.
+There was no reason to keep this for the Chinese market, so it's been removed.

 <table>
 <tr>